zenml-io/zenml/docs/book/how-to/handle-data-artifacts/passing-artifacts-between-pipelines.md

 # Passing artifacts between pipelines

-Now that we've learned about managing [artifacts](../../user-guide/starter-guide/manage-artifacts.md) and [models](../../user-guide/starter-guide/track-ml-models.md), we can shift our attention again to the thing that brings them together: [Pipelines](../../user-guide/starter-guide/create-an-ml-pipeline.md).
-This trifecta together will then inform how we structure our project.

-{% hint style="info" %}
-In order to see the recommended repository structure of a ZenML MLOps project, read the [best practices](../setting-up-a-project-repository/best-practices.md) section.
-{% endhint %}

-So far in this guide, we have been focusing on the idea of a "training pipeline".
 In the real world, an MLOps project can often be broken down into many different pipelines.
 For example:

 * A feature engineering pipeline that prepares raw data into a format ready to get trained.
 * A training pipeline that takes input data from a feature engineering pipeline and trains a models on it.